 UCD is committed to ensuring that each student can engage with their academic programme effectively and has access to the highest quality learning and student experience possible.
 Schools in the College of Arts and Humanities are prioritising wellbeing, quality, and flexibility, across all our modules.
 Our stimulating teaching and learning environments are designed to ensure your safety, to meet disciplinary demands, and to provide access for all.

-If you have specific queries about programmes in the School of English, Drama and Film, please contact the School staff:
+If you have specific queries about modules and teaching in the School of English, Drama and Film, please contact the School staff:

 DRAMA AND FILM: firstname.lastname@example.org